nuty/rapider/README.md

 ## Overview

-Rapider is a threading based web scraping lib, written with `racket` and `async-channel`, just for fun.
+Rapider is a web scraping micro-framework based on thread, written with `racket` and `async-channel`, just for fun.

 ## Installation